IHT Portfolios Explained

 This will be different depending on whether it’s an unquoted or AIM portfolio.

 AIM portfolios, as the name suggests, invest in AIM companies that qualify for BPR.
-AIM is a diverse index, comprising some 900 companies worth from around £150,000 to over £2.5 billion (March 2020).
+AIM is a diverse index, comprising nearly 800 companies worth from around £450,000 to over £3.3 billion (March 2022).
 AIM IHT portfolio managers tend to focus on established, larger, mature businesses.
 They should be more resilient and deliver growth but can be volatile.

 When you invest in an AIM portfolio you acquire shares in the underlying companies.

 Unquoted portfolios are different.
-When you invest, you typically invest in one company (or a couple of companies) run by the portfolio manager.
+When you invest, you typically invest in one or more companies run by the portfolio manager.
 Each company will typically concentrate and make investments in a particular sector.

 Popular sectors for unquoted portfolios are: